 The observation of traffic behaviour in 2021 shows a stability in the use of seat belts in the back of cars and the use of helmets among cyclists, a study published by the ONISR in September 2022.

-Behaviours are observed by a specialised company on behalf of ONISR.
-They survey the use of seat belts, the use of helmets for motorcyclists and cyclists, the use of telephones while driving and vehicle occupancy.
-Observations were suspended between 2013 and 2015.
+The behaviors are observed by a specialized company on behalf of the ONISR.
+They survey the wearing of seat belts, the wearing of helmets for motorized two-wheelers and cyclists, the use of telephones while driving and by pedestrians, and the level of vehicle occupancy.
+The observations were suspended between 2013 and 2015.

-The observatory also counts the occupants of the vehicles, thus making it possible to estimate an average occupancy rate.
-For passenger vehicles, it is in the order of 1.4 to 1.6 depending on the road network (higher on motorways), slightly higher than in 2017.
-It is higher during weekends than on working days whatever the network type.
+The observations also count vehicle occupants, making it possible to estimate an average occupancy rate.
+For passenger vehicles, it is in the order of 1.35 to 1.55 depending on the road network (higher on freeways).
+It is higher on weekends than on working days, whatever the network considered.